MostAwesomeDude/flask-holster/README.rst

  * Plaintext
  * YAML (with optional PyYAML support for prettified YAML)

+These default renderers are provided mostly for bootstrapping and development, although the JSON and YAML renderers are likely very similar to the renderers that one might desire in production.

 Users can also override renderers for any format or MIME type they would like, with ``with_template``::